Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Barcodes, Persistence Diagrams, and Wasserstein Distance

-The definition of barcodes (and, equivalently, the definition of persistence diagrams) depends on a choice of basis for the homology spaces $H_k(F_i)$.
-The Fundamental Theorem of Persistent Homology \cite{Zomorodian2005} guarantees that there exists a choice of basis that defines barcodes uniquely.

-One can turn the space of persistence diagrams (equivalently, the space of barcodes) into a metric space by defining the following notion of distance between two persistence diagrams. \begin{definition} Given two persistence diagrams $D_1$ and $D_2$, a metric $d$ on $\mathbb{R}^2$, and a number $p \in [1,\infty]$, the \emph{$p$th Wasserstein distance} between $D_1$ and $D_2$ is
+One can turn the space of persistence diagrams (equivalently, the space of barcodes) into an extended metric space by defining the following notion of distance between two persistence diagrams. \begin{definition} Given two persistence diagrams $D_1$ and $D_2$, an extended metric $d$ on $\overline{\mathbb{R}}^2$, and a number $p \in [1,\infty]$, the \emph{$p$th Wasserstein distance} between $D_1$ and $D_2$ is